bitbouncer/csi-kafka/README.md

 csi-kafka
 =========

-A C++11 asyncronous producer/consumer library for Apache Kafka based on boost asio, supporting upwards of v0.8 of the Kafka protocol, including commit/offset/fetch API.
+A C++11 asyncronous producer/consumer library for Apache Kafka based on boost asio, supporting v0.8 of the Kafka protocol, including commit/offset/fetch API.
 Does not require zookeeper integration

 Platforms: Windows / Linux